Amal Clooney quits UK envoy role over Brexit deal breach | DW | 18.09.2020

 She's not the first high profile person to criticize the government's Brexit u-turn.
 On Sunday, former British Prime Ministers Tony Blair and John Major published a joint op-ed in The Sunday Times, describing the proposals as "shocking."

-US Democratic presidential candidate Joe Biden has warned London that there'll be no UK-US trade deal if he is elected if the integrity of Northern Ireland's 1998 peace agreement isn't respected.
+US Democratic presidential candidate Joe Biden has also warned London that there'll be no UK-US trade deal if he is elected, if the new law doesn't respect the integrity of Northern Ireland's 1998 peace agreement.

-Johnson is pressing ahead with the UK Internal Market Bill on trade despite a warning from Brussels that it could wreck their future relationship and an acknowledgement by his government that it has the scope to violate international law.
+Johnson is pressing ahead with the UK Internal Market Bill on trade despite a warning from Brussels that it could wreck their future relationship.

-The legislation is aimed at ensuring Britain's four nations can trade freely with one another after leaving the European Union, but the government says that requires creating powers to override part of the withdrawal treaty it signed with Brussels.
+The legislation is aimed at ensuring Britain's four nations — especially Northern Ireland — can trade freely with one another after leaving the European Union, but the government says that requires creating powers to override part of the withdrawal treaty it signed with Brussels.

 Read more: UK seeks to calm US fears over Brexit and Northern Ireland